coderedcorp/coderedcms/docs/contributing/index.rst

 Detailed test coverage reports are now available by opening ``htmlcov/index.html`` in your browser (which is ignored by version control).

-To compare your current code coverage against the code coverage of the dev branch (based on latest Azure Pipeline build from dev) run:
+To compare your current code coverage against the code coverage of the main branch (based on latest Azure Pipeline build from main) run:

 .. code-block:: console